|Advanced Audio Recording|

 This article deals with the limitations of the MIDI standard in terms the controller resolution and transmission bandwidth.
 It is a copy of my german article here: Probleme bei der MIDI-Übertragung

-This is an abolute limiter for the usage of MIDI together with intruments which require detailled control of their parameters like guitars, flutes or special instruments like the Theremine.
-Some years ago I talked to Oskar Sala, the inventor of the Trautonium and found he heavily complained too about the coarseness midi.
+This is an absolute limiter for the usage of MIDI together with instruments which require detailed control of their parameters like guitars, flutes or special instruments like the Theremine or other analog instruments.
+It is more or less impossible to record the musicians activity and replay it afterwards or control these instruments with MIDI generated in a modern DAW.
+Many musicians we met in the studio disregard MIDI for that reason.
+As an example I spoke to Oskar Sala, the inventor of the Trautonium and talked over possibilities how to "midify" this wonderful instrument and found he also complained about the coarseness MIDI.

-This is the reason why people think af alternatives.
+This is the reason why people think of alternatives.
 One solution are "to host" interfaces like known from several keyboards.
-The work with RS232 or simliar standards using higher bandwidths.
+The work with RS232 or similar standards using higher bandwidths.
 I am e.g. using up to 232kbaud in controllers.
-To improove data security 2 stop bits are used eventually.
+To improve data security 2 stop bits are used eventually.
 Here are some examples:

 MIDI Protocol Options: